liberland/docs/regulations/drafts/order-on-governance-2.md

 ### Article 13: Acquire Funding

 1. The building and maintenance of the Basic Settlement are likely to cost, when realized in full and long term, about 450,000 USD in one-time investment and about 55,000 USD per month.
 The Minister of Finance shall secure these funds.
-2. The Minister of Finance shall subsequently expand the settlement funding chest to realize the Permanent Settlement.
+2. The Minister shall subsequently expand the settlement funding chest to realize the Permanent Settlement.
-3. The Minister of Finance is authorized and mandated to use all lawful and moral methods, by which we mean lawful and moral in the territory where they will be practiced, in order to facilitate this, with a special focus on:
+3. The Ministere is authorized and mandated to use all lawful and moral methods, by which we mean lawful and moral in the territory where they will be practiced, in order to facilitate this, with a special focus on:

    a) finding investments,